thbrown/endlesswips/src/posts/aoe2-rating-charts.md

   </iframe>
 </div>

-The site averages about 100 users per day.
-Which makes me happy :)

 <div className="rant">

 ### Grey Box Tangent: Rating vs Elo, ELO?

 Elo is a system for determining relative ratings originally used to evaluate chess players.
 Elo is not an abbreviation (it's often seen written as ELO, I'm assuming this is because of the band) rather it is named after the system's creator.
 That I can see, none of the official Microsoft sources for Age of Empires 2 ever mention 'Elo'.
-The number that determines your place on the ladder is always referred to as 'rating' which implies a unique implementation.
+The number that determines your place on the ladder is always referred to as 'rating' which implies a different implementation.
 The only place I reference it in my tool is in the description.
 The idea being that some people will search for the term "ELO" anyways even if it isn't strictly correct.

 </div>